GluuFederation/flex/docs/casa/administration/uninstallation.md

-# Uninstallation and clean up
+# Uninstall Gluu Casa

-TODO: full rewrite needed
+Follow the steps below to remove Casa from your Gluu Flex Server installation:

-To remove Casa from your Gluu installation, do the following:
+1. Update acr: Uninstallation will remove `casa` acr and its corresponding custom script from your server.

-1. Update applications requesting `casa` acr.
-In case you have OpenId Connect clients requesting this acr_value, do the required changes because uninstallation will remove this acr and its corresponding custom script from your server.
-For instance, in oxTrust navigate to `Configuration` > `Manage Authentication` > `Default Authentication method` and update accordingly if you have selected `casa` there.
+So, before you uninstall Casa, update the acr value if it is set to `casa`.
+In case you have OpenId Connect clients requesting this acr_value they you'll need to update their configuration.
+Also, check if the default authentication method is set to `casa`.
+Do this using Admin-UI <TODO>

 1. Login to chroot.

 1. Run the cleanup utility.
-It will remove configurations added to your Gluu Server when Casa was installed, as well as data no  longer needed.
+It will remove configurations added to your Gluu Flex Server when Casa was installed, as well as any data which is no longer needed.
 In the chroot run:

     ```
     # cd /install/community-edition-setup/